 After finalization of the guideline draft, the review process was initiated.
 The draft guideline was published on the ESHRE website, accompanied by the reviewers' comments form and a short explanation of the review process.
-The guideline was open for review between 30 June and 15 August 2017.
+The guideline was open for review between 28March and 9 May 2022.
+All reviewers are listed in annex 6.
+The Reviewer comments processing report, including further information on the review and a list of all comments per reviewer with the response formulated by the GDG will be published on the ESHRE website.